Subscribe to the Newsletter

 If you are interested in understanding how Traditional Chinese Medicine can improve your life sign up to my newsletter for the latest updates.

-It is said that more people have been attracted to homeopathy and homeopathic selfhelp through the use of Arnica than from anything else!
-Arnica Montana, (pictured - left) to give it its full name, is a plant found in the Alps.
+People say that more people have been attracted to homeopathy and homeopathic self-help through the use of Arnica than from anything else!
+Arnica Montana, to give it its full name, is a plant found in the Alps.

-Traditionally it was apparently used by guides, who chewed the plant as they walked and climbed, because of its reputation for reducing the effects of trauma, such as from falls.
+Traditionally, mountain guides apparently used it.
+They chewed the plant as they walked and climbed, because of its reputation for reducing the effects of trauma, such as from falls.

 Nowadays, we use Arnica for all sorts of disturbances in the Vital Force with symptoms of trauma.
-When analysed from the point of view of Traditional Chinese Medicine, it seems to act so as to harmonise what are called ‘Qi and Blood’.
+When you analyse it from the point of view of Traditional Chinese Medicine, it seems to harmonise what are called ‘Qi and Blood’.

 In an accident, shock often leads to